Luo Jing (footballer)

-Luo Jing (Chinese: 罗竞; born 14 November 1993 in Guiyang) is a Chinese professional footballer who currently plays for Chinese League One club Yunnan Yukun.
+Luo Jing (Chinese: 罗竞; born 14 November 1993 in Guiyang) is a Chinese professional footballer who plays for Dalian Yingbo.

 Club career

 Luo Jing joined Hangzhou Greentown youth team system from Shenzhen Yantian Sports School in 2006.
 He became one of players in the football star project and went to Portugal for football training in 2011.
 After training with Alverca for half year, he signed a contract with Oliveirense in the summer of 2012 and then was loaned to Terceira Divisão side Casa Pia for 2012/13 season.
 In July 2013, Luo returned to Hangzhou Greentown and was promoted to the first team squad.
 On 21 September 2013, he made his Super League debut in a game against Wuhan Zall that saw Hangzhou 1–1, coming on as a substitute for Gao Di in the 55th minute.
 On 26 April 2014, he scored his first goal for Hangzhou, which ensured Hangzhou tied with Jiangsu Sainty 2–2.
 Luo scored two goals in twenty-one appearances in the 2014 season and was named as the young player of the year by Hangzhou Greentown.
 He was sent to the Greentown reserved team in 2018.

 On 16 February 2019, Luo transferred to Super League side Jiangsu Suning, signing a four-year contract.
 He would make his debut in a league game on 31 March 2019, against Wuhan Zall in 2-1 defeat.
 He would go on to establish himself as a regular within the team and in the following season he would win the clubs first league title with them.
 His time at the club would end when the clubs owners were in financial difficulties and dissolved the team.
 He would go on to join top tier club Cangzhou Mighty Lions on 2 April 2021 in a free transfer.
 Luo would go on to make his debut in a league game on 31 December 2021 against Dalian Professional in a 2-0 victory.

+On 22 January 2026, Luo transferred to Super League side Dalian Yingbo.